RMWinslow/RMWinslow.github.io/econ/UMNelectives.md

 Finally, courses like **Economy of Latin America** (*4311*) or **The Chinese Economy** (*4317*) discuss a broad array of topics which we talked about in 3102, with a focus on one particular region of the world.
-If your favorite part of 3102 was the occasional tangent about some random bit of history, then consider taking one of these courses.
+If your favorite parts of 3102 were the occasional tangents about some random bit of history, then consider taking one of these courses.

 -----

-A few final caveats:
+A few additional caveats:
-- Many of these courses cover a broader set of subjects than what is described here.
+- Some of these courses cover a broader set of subjects than what is described here.
 I focused on the connections to 3102's material.
 - There are also some courses I didn't touch on in this list, such as Econometrics (which is like statistics with a focus on economic applications) or Game Theory (which is one of the most fascinating fields of economics, but has more connections to micro than to macro).
 - Another important thing to consider when choosing electives are the pre-requisites.
-Some of the courses require additional math classes, and are more numerically intense as a result.
+Some of the courses require additional math classes, and are more mathematically intense as a result.
 Other courses are writing intensive.
 It's a good idea to choose courses which match your preferred style of learning.
 - This isn't the full course list, and course offerings vary by semester.
 Please consult the course catalog or talk to the [undergrad econ advisors](https://cla.umn.edu/economics/undergraduate/advising) for more information.